A sneak peek at my future post about the churches of Skopelos Chora

 According to a post on Facebook just today, the local forestry department recently asked Skopelos Trails to provide them with details of all the closed trails.

 In the post it says that Emmanuel had drawn in by hand 116 km of trails on the department’s terrain map.
-Clearly, Skopelos Trails knows its the land better than most.
+Clearly, Skopelos Trails knows the land better than most.

 Parson’s book also contains hand-drawn illustrated maps that appear alongside the directions and description of the Trails.
 The illustrations may not be drawn to scale and if a business was used as a landmark on the map, it may have changed, especially if you are using an older edition of the book.